Fats00/Create-CV/README.md

 <h1>Create CV</h1>

 <h2>Description</h2>
-This Repository consists of a guideline I filled in and it is in a form of a word document.
+This Repository consists of a guideline I filled in and it is in a form of a word document and my personal experience using the "STAR" technique.
 I received the guideline from my lecture and there is a screenshot that will serve as evidence for the online programme I did for the creation of my CV.
 <br />